Amanieu/parking_lot/README.md

 ## Minimum Rust version

-The current minimum required Rust version is 1.64.
-Any change to this is considered a breaking change and will require a major version bump.
+The current minimum required Rust version is 1.71, but this may change at any time.

 ## License